dlcs/protagonist/docs/rfcs/017-asset-modified-cleanup.md

 This is that the delivery channel stays the same, but the id of the policy has changed.
 It should be able to be detected by checking the delivery channel policy id in `before` against the current asset, with the following implications:

-- Iiif-img changed
+- iiif-img changed
   - `info.json` needs removed
 - Thumbs changed
   - Thumbs need to be removed that are no longer required.
   - `s.json` and asset application metadata should be updated - `s.json` should be updated by the reingest
   - `info.json` removed
-- Iiif-av changed
+- iiif-av changed
   - Old transcode derivative removed if the file extension is no longer required
 - File changed
   - The asset at origin should be removed if there's an asset on the `/original` path - should only be removed if `iiif-img` is not using it